Cracking the Code of Spy Movies! cover art

 Show More Show Less

-Tell us what you think about our decoding of the 1946 movie CLOAK AND DAGGER
+Tell us what you think of our list of the Summer Camp(y) spy movies?

 Let us know your thoughts, ideas for future episodes, and what you think of this episode.
 Just drop us a note at info@spymovienavigator.com.
 The more we hear from you, the better the show will surely be!
 We'll give you a shout-out in a future episode!